 Other Causes of Hypothyroidism

 In some cases, hypothyroidism results from a problem with the pituitary gland, which is at the base of the brain.
 This gland produces thyroid-stimulating hormone (TSH), which tells the thyroid to do its job.
-If your pituitary gland does not produce enough TSH, your levels of thyroid hormones will fall.
+If your pituitary gland does not produce enough TSH, levels of thyroid hormones will fall.
 Other causes of hypothyroidism include temporary inflammation of the thyroid or medications that affect thyroid function.

 The most common cause of hyperthyroidism is Graves' disease.
 This is an autoimmune disorder that attacks the thyroid gland and triggers the release of high levels of thyroid hormones.
 One of the hallmarks of Graves' disease is a visible and uncomfortable swelling behind the eyes.